hamologist/dice-roll/README.md

 ```bash
 $ docker run -p 3000:3000 --rm dice-roll
 ```
-This will run the `dice-roll-api` command (further detailed below) on host 0.0.0.0 and port 3000.
+This will run the `dice-roll-server` command (further detailed below) on host 0.0.0.0 and port 3000.

 If you'd rather run `dice-roll` via the CLI, you can do so using:
 ```bash